Walter Mencken 7 p.m., Dec. 10

 Inception: San Diego, 1982

-Ex-Band Members: Juan Crocier, Bass guitar, Vocals Robbin Crosby, Guitar (acoustic), Guitar (electric), Vocals Jizzy Pearl, Vocals Keri Kelli, Guitar (acoustic), Guitar (electric), Vocals Michael Schenker, Guitar (acoustic), Guitar (electric), Vocals Jake E. Lee, Guitar (acoustic), Guitar (electric) Tim Garcia, Bass guitar Chris Hager, Guitar (acoustic), Guitar (electric) Matt Thorr, Bass guitar
+Ex-Band Members: Robbin Crosby, Guitar (acoustic), Guitar (electric), Vocals Jizzy Pearl, Vocals Keri Kelli, Guitar (acoustic), Guitar (electric), Vocals Michael Schenker, Guitar (acoustic), Guitar (electric), Vocals Jake E. Lee, Guitar (acoustic), Guitar (electric) John Corabi, Guitar (acoustic), Guitar (electric), Vocals Tim Garcia, Bass guitar Chris Hager, Guitar (acoustic), Guitar (electric) Matt Thorr, Bass guitar John Turner, Drums Robbie Crane, Bass guitar, Vocals

 Influences: Aerosmith, the Sweet, Led Zeppelin, Kiss, Van Halen, Whitesnake, Poison, Motley Crue, Faster Pussycat, Judas Priest, Dokken